Starting and Growing a Career as a Hairdresser

 The pay scale for hairdressers varies greatly, depending on the qualifications of the professional, the location, hours worked, type of business and state regulations.
-The Bureau of Labor Statistics has stated that hairdressers typically earn $24,370 per year.
+The Bureau of Labor Statistics reports hairdressers typically earn $24,370 per year.

 Requirements for a Hairdresser

 Research is the most important step to undertake when you are beginning any new career.
 One of the essential things to consider are the legal requirements for becoming a hairdresser.
 This includes conducting thorough research into important aspects such as licensing and certification to ensure you are covered and providing the best service to your clients as possible.
 This is going to change depending on your own personal circumstances, so make sure you are specific in your inquiries.
 This can be an overwhelming process, and it may determine the path that you choose to take, whether it be working within an established business, or starting your own business.
 It is always best to ensure that you have an adequate support system in place to help you understand the requirements of the profession.

 How to Make More Money as a Hairdresser